Cloud Provider Traffic Share in Q1 2026: AWS, Google Cloud, and Azure's Share of Internet Traffic

 AWS region distribution chart showing us-east-1 handles 41.5% of all requests

-AWS: The us-east-1 Empire
+AWS: the us-east-1 empire

 Glowing central server with gravitational pull lines drawing data packets from all directions representing us-east-1 dominance